 Discover the places that provide assistive listening systems in venues near you with the ALD Locator.
-Its purpose is to provide access to assistive listening friendly facilities and businesses.
+Its purpose is to provide access to assistive listening-friendly facilities and businesses.
 You can also submit locations that provide assistive listening to be added to the locator.

 A Guide to Assistive Listening; Understanding Mandatory Compliance

 In 2010, new standards for the ADA became law (these standards took full effect on March 15, 2012, mandatory for all new construction or renovations).
 Download the ebook, A Guide to Assistive Listening; Understanding Mandatory Compliance to learn about the changes, specifically for assistive listening systems and include new technologies to meet the guidelines.

 Post 1 of 3 Listen Technologies recently caught up with channel partner Halvard Eriksen, a…